Vestfold: Geography

-Vestfold was Norway's smallest county, with the exception of the city-county of Oslo.
+Vestfold is Norway's smallest county, with the exception of the city-county of Oslo.
 It lies on the western shore of the Oslofjord.
 Vestfold borders with Buskerud County in the north and with Telemark County in the west.
 It is bordered by Skagerrak in the North Sea to both the south and east.
 The county has a total area of 2157 km² and has a 980 km coastline.
 Vestfjellet at 634.04 m is the tallest peak in the county.
 It is also home to 1,407 islands.
 Nøtterøy (60 km²) is the largest island in Vestfold, while Tjøme (39 km²) is the second-largest island.

 There is a total of 634 freshwater lakes in Vestfold, with a total area of 79 square kilometers.
 Large lakes include Farris, Eikeren, Goksjø, Hallevannet, Akersvannet, and others.
 Vestfold makes up 0.7 percent of Norway's total land area.
 Ten Norwegian municipalities are larger in size than Vestfold County.
-As an example, Kautokeino municipality in Finnmark County is over four times larger than Vestfold County.
-The county of Finnmark is 22 times larger than Vestfold.
+As an example, Kautokeino Municipality in Finnmark County is over four times larger than Vestfold County.
+Finnmark county is 22 times larger than Vestfold county.